Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

-with shape noise, $\sigma_\gamma = 0.12$ and per component measurement error, $\sigma_e^j = 0.26$, such that all galaxies are weighted equally.
+with intrinsic shape noise, $\sigma_\gamma = 0.12$ and per component error on the measured ellipticity of a given galaxy $j$, $\sigma_e^j = 0.26$, such that all galaxies are weighted equally.
 We also adopt a new definition for $F$~\citep{Blazek2015,Safari2023}, by redefining the maximum line-of-sight separation at which we expect galaxies to be physically associated and therefore contributing to the average IA signal in a particular projected separation bin,

 This definition of $F$ extends on the previous one to remove the contribution of pairs that are close in projected separation, but far in line-of-sight separation.
 The lower limit of $2$ Mpc/h ensures that all galaxies within the same halo are included, regardless of how small their projected separation may be.
 We note that if this definition is used with large projected separations, some upper limit on the line-of-sight separation may be required to avoid artificially diluting the signal.
 However, this will not pose a problem in our analysis, as we do not consider $r_{\rm p}$ beyond $10$ Mpc/h.
 More detail on the calculation of $F$ and the boost factors is given in Appendix \ref{app:boost}.